FCeruzzi/dashboard/README.md

 5. Sessions can be terminated with `/logout`.

 To change the secret key or database path edit the corresponding values in `app.py`.

+## Customizing Email Template

+The file `templates/email_template.eml` is used when generating email messages from the SAL page.
+Update this template to change the default subject, sender, or body layout.